 TAGS: AI CX Merchandising Online Shopping Retail

-Onsite search tagging is a key ingredient to help you understand shopper search behavior.
+Onsite search tagging is a key ingredient to help you understand shopper search behaviour.

 By Charles Barsley — Senior Digital Analytics & Optimisation Manager at Selfridges